BigWheel92/Binary-Search-Tree/README.md

 # Binary-Search-Trees
 Binary Search Trees

-The following operations are supported:
+The following operations are supported (the operations use recursion):

 	BinarySearchTree()  : Default Constructor